bittush8789/nginx-zero-to-hero/04-nginx-as-load-balancer.md

 ## 🧠 What is Load Balancing?

-**Load balancing** is the process of distributing incoming network traffic across multiple backend servers.
+**Load balancing** is the process of distributing incoming network traffic across multiple backend servers..

 Benefits:
 - Prevents server overload